Published on METEO 469: From Meteorology to Mitigation: Understanding Global Warming (https://www.e-education.psu.edu/meteo469)

 The choice of p in statistical hypothesis testing represents a balance between the acceptable level of false positives vs. false negatives.
 In terms of our example, a false positive would be detecting a statistically significant trend, when, in fact, there is no trend; a false negative would be concluding that there is no statistically significant trend, when, in fact, there is a trend.
 A lower threshold (that is, higher p-value, e.g., p = 0.10) makes it more likely to detect a real but weak signal, but also more likely to falsely conclude that there is a real trend when there is not.
 Conversely, a higher threshold (that is, lower p-value, e.g., p = 0.01) makes false positives less likely, but also makes it less likely to detect a weak but real signal.

 There are a few other important considerations.
 There are often two different alternative hypotheses that might be invoked.
 In this case, if there is a trend in the data, who is to say whether it should be positive (b > 0) or negative (b < 0)?
 In some cases, we might want only to know whether or not there is a trend, and we do not care what sign it has.
 We would then be invoking a two-sided hypothesis: is the slope b large enough in magnitude to conclude that it is significantly different from zero (whether positive or negative)?
 We would obtain a p-value based on the assumption of a two-sided hypothesis test.
 On the other hand, suppose we were testing the hypothesis that temperatures were warming due to increased greenhouse gas concentrations.
 In that case, we would reject a negative trend as being unphysical — inconsistent with our a priori understanding that increased greenhouse gas concentrations should lead to significant warming.
 In this case, we would be invoking a one-sided hypothesis.
 The results of a one-sided test will double the significance compared with the corresponding two-sided test, because we are throwing out as unphysical half of the random events (chance negative trends).
-So, if we obtain, for a given value of b (or r) a p-value of p = 0.1 for the two-sided test, than the p-value would be p = 0.05 for the corresponding one-sided test.
+So, if we obtain, for a given value of b (or r) a p-value of p = 0.1 for the two-sided test, then the p-value would be p = 0.05 for the corresponding one-sided test.

-There is a nice online calculator [19], courtesy of Vassar college, for obtaining a p-value (both one-sided and two-sided) given the linear correlation coefficient, r , and the length of the data series, N. There is still one catch, however.
+There is a nice online statistic calculator tool [19], courtesy of Vassar college, for obtaining a p-value (both one-sided and two-sided) given the linear correlation coefficient, r , and the length of the data series, N. There is still one catch, however.
 If the residual series ε of equation 6 contains autocorrelation, then we have to correct the degrees of freedom, N', which is less than the nominal number of data points, N. The correction can be made, at least approximately in many instances, using the lag-one autocorrelation coefficient.
 This is simply the linear correlation coefficient, r1, between ε, and a carbon copy of ε lagged by one time step.
 In fact, r1 provides an approximation to the parameter ρ introduced in equation 2.
 If r1 is found to be positive and statistically significant (this can be checked using the online link provided above), then we can conclude that there is a statistically significant level of autocorrelation in our residuals, which must be corrected for.
 For a series of length N = 100, using a one-sided significant criterion of p = 0.05, we would need r1 > 0.17 to conclude that there is significant autocorrelation in our residuals.

 Fortunately, the fix is very simple.
-If we find a positive and statistically significant value of r1, then we can use the same significance criterion for our trend analysis described earlier, except we have to evaluate the significance of the value of r for our linear regression analysis (not to be confused with the autocorrelation of residuals r1) using a reduced, effective degrees of freedom N', rather than the nominal sample size N. Moreover, N' is none other than the N' given earlier in equation 3 where we equate ρ = r 1
+If we find a positive and statistically significant value of r1, then we can use the same significance criterion for our trend analysis described earlier, except we have to evaluate the significance of the value of r for our linear regression analysis (not to be confused with the autocorrelation of residuals r1) using a reduced, effective degrees of freedom N', rather than the nominal sample size N. Moreover, N' is none other than the N' given earlier in equation 3 where we equate

 That's about it for ordinary least squares (OLS), the main statistical tool we will use in this course.
 Later, we will encounter the more complicated case where there may be multiple independent variables.
 For the time being, however, let us consider the problem of trend analysis, returning to the synthetic data series discussed earlier.
 We will continue to imagine that the dependent variable (y) is temperature T in °C and the independent variable (x) is time t in years.